Genetic Counselor

 Boise State’s online master of science (MS) in genetic counseling trains students to be translators and advocates for patients who receive difficult genetic testing results.
 This flexible distance-based program can be completed on a student’s own schedule.

-Students are required to complete 51 credits in order to graduate from this program.
+Students are required to complete 51 credits to graduate from this program.
 Forty-one credits are academic, 15 are fieldwork, and four are from a final project.
 Expert-taught classes include instruction in human genetics, clinical genetics, counseling techniques, and epidemiology.
 Previous experience in counseling and the ability to speak a second language is highly valued for admission, while prerequisite courses in chemistry, psychology, and genetics are mandatory.

 Bay Path University – Graduate College